Skip to main content Skip to site footer

 Match day Safeguarding

-• The club has a specific process for dealing with Match-day Safeguarding concerns and have a team of dedicated Safeguarding stewards who are experienced and trained to deal with Safeguarding incidents or concerns
+• The club have a specific process for dealing with Match day Safeguarding concerns and have a team of dedicated Safeguarding stewards who are experienced and trained to deal with Safeguarding incidents or concerns

 Safeguarding policy